 Calcium Buildup in Toilet: Why Does It Happen and How Can It Be Removed?

 Hard water contains high amounts of dissolved minerals, including calcium and magnesium.
-As water flows through your pipes, some of those calcium and magnesium minerals get left behind.
+As water flows through your pipes, some calcium and magnesium minerals are left behind.
 Over time, those minerals can build up, causing unsightly stains and scaling.

 One of the most obvious signs of hard water buildup is in the toilet.
 You might see a white or rust-colored ring forming at the waterline or staining at the base of the bowl.
 If it’s really bad, limescale and calcium buildup can plug the water jets under the toilet rim, causing slow, weak flushes.